halcyonnouveau/sopmod/README.md

 ## Go versions

-Sop compiles to Go, so it needs a Go installation.
+Soppo compiles to Go, so it needs a Go installation.
 SOPMOD manages this automatically:

 ```bash
 # Install Go (usually not needed - done automatically)